stitchless/vectorworks-app-cleaner/README.md

+### Due to limitations of webview I have moved this effort to go-astilectron.
+If changes are made and these blocking issues are resolved, I may return to this method.

 vectorworks-app-cleaner

 Running this software will remove files that may or may not be associated with Vectorworks products.
 Please use at your own risk.